- Attendance Policy

 Course Away processing can take up to two weeks.

-For more information on Course Away, contact the Academic Services, located in Jennison 336, at email@example.com.
+For more information on Course Away, contact Academic Services, located in Jennison 336, at firstname.lastname@example.org.

-Students are not permitted to attend courses unless all prerequisites are satisfactorily completed, either through Bentley courses, transfer credit or proficiency examinations.
+Students are not permitted to attend courses unless all prerequisites are satisfactorily completed, either through Bentley courses or transfer credit.

 Departments are not obligated to grant waivers to accommodate a student’s required course of study.
 Students may petition the appropriate department chairperson for a waiver of a prerequisite for a particular course.
 The university makes every effort to notify students who fail to meet the appropriate prerequisites.
 The responsibility, however, is the student’s and the university has the authority to remove students from courses without notice.